s8Usy429/automoxture/README.md

 var sut = fixture.Create<ServiceWithDependencies>();
 ```

-That's more or less what AutoMoxture is doing in its base class so you won't have to write this boilerplate code.
+That's more or less what AutoMoxture is doing in its base class so you won't have to write this boilerplate code anymore.

 1. Start by inheriting AutoMoxtureTest :
     ```cs